rimsha-ssa/2048/README.md

 ---
 <a name="intellij-and-key-shortcuts"></a>
-## 7. IntelliJ AND KEY SHORTCUTS
+## 7. PyCharm AND KEY SHORTCUTS

-> - Alt+Enter to Fix highlighted error or warning, improve or optimize a code construct.
+> - Ctrl+K Compare the changes and to commit changes to local repository.

+> - Ctrl+ Shift+K push local commits to remote repository.

+> - Double Shift to find anything related to PyCharm or the project and open it, execute it, or jump to it.

+> - Ctrl+E	to select a recently opened file from the list.

 > - F2 to navigate between code issues and Shift+F2 to jump to the next or previous highlighted error.

-> - Double Shift to find anything related to IntelliJ IDEA or the project and open it, execute it, or jump to it.

-> - Ctrl+E	to select a recently opened file from the list.

-> - Ctrl+Shift+Enter to insert any necessary trailing symbols and put the caret where you can start typing the next statement.
+PyCharm is the default IDE to use for Python development.
+Among other IntelliJ products, this turns out to be one of the most comfortable IDEs, with excellent plugin support, tooling, and look and feel.
+It serves as an excellent support tool to develop any kind of Python application, from backend applications through data science scripts to Python web apps.

 ---
 <a name="dsl"></a>